Request A Free Estimate

 2. Groundhog Trapping Services

 Varment Guard technicians live-trap groundhogs using live-catch wire cage traps.
 Live traps are most effective if placed directly in their runways at the burrow or on foraging trails.
-Traps are baited with a variety of fruit And leafy vegetation scent.
-Varment Guard technicians live-trap groundhogs using 32″x 12″x 10″or similar size wire cage traps.
+Traps are baited with a variety of fruit and leafy vegetation scent.
+Varment Guard technicians live-trap groundhogs using 32″ x 12″ x 10″ or similar size wire cage traps.

 Keep in mind that it may take several days before an animal will become accustomed to and enter the trap.
 When only a few animals are involved, live-catch traps are a practical approach.